 The first thing to say is OK no-one wants to be in a position of project rescue and recovery.
 The plan was sound and objectives clear, but somehow and somewhere along the way something has gone wrong.
 The question now is what to do about it and the key to project rescue and recovery is PRIORITISATION.

-If you would like to discuss project rescue and recovery, please make contact using the Online Form.
-Remember at PACE-Consulting.co.uk all services are offered at extremely competitive hourly and daily rates or as fixed priced packages to ensure you get the maximum return on your investment.
+If you would like to discuss project rescue and recovery, please make contact using the form below.
+Remember at PACE-Consulting.co.uk you are dealing direct and so all services are offered at extremely competitive daily rates or as fixed priced packages to ensure you get the maximum return on your investment.